dune73/test-4/tutorial-8/README.md

 ### Step 4: Reducing the anomaly score threshold

 We have tuned away the alerts leading to the highest anomaly scores.
 Actually, anything above 100 is now gone.
 In a production setup, I would deploy the updated configuration and observe the behaviour a bit.
 If the high scores are really gone, then it is time to reduce the anomaly limit.
 A typical first step is from 10,000 to 100.
 Then we do more rules exclusions, reduce to 50 or so, then to 20, 10 and 5.
-In fact, a limit of 5 is really strong (first critical alert blocks a request), but for sites with less security needs, a limit of 10 might just be good enough.
-Anything above does not really block attackers.
+In fact, a limit of 5 is really strong (first critical alert blocks a request).

-But before we get there, we need to add few more rule exclusions.
+But before we get there, we need to add a few more rule exclusions.